dimanikulin/fva/AUTHORHISTORY.md

 The available products on the market that help the end user to address those issues were checked.
 Those products were compared with the solution proposed.
 The approaches and the tools that can help in project implementation were checked.
-Two IR Multimedia Systems were  verified if can easily be integrated with the proposed solution. withot organizer serachers not so effective
+Two IR Multimedia Systems were verified if can easily be integrated with the proposed solution. without organizer searchers not so effective